 5. It Alleviates Gas

 Next up on the list of activated charcoal benefits is the ability to treat gas as well as bloating.
-A study in the American Journal of Gastroenterology found that activated charcoal helps to prevent intestinal gas following a meal.
+A study in the American Journal of Gastroenterology found that AC helps to prevent intestinal gas following a meal.
 (2)